ivanseidel/ArduinoThread/README.md

 ...
 ```

-* You have created, configured, grouped it.
+You have created, configured, grouped it.
 What is missing?
 Yes, whe should RUN it!
+The following will run all the threads that NEED to run.

 ```c++
 // call run on a Thread, a ThreadController or a StaticThreadController to run it controller.run();
 ```

-This will run all the Threads that NEED to be runned.

-Congratulations, you have learned the basics of `ArduinoThread`.
-If you want some TIPS, see bellow.
+Congratulations, you have learned the basics of the `ArduinoThread` library.
+If you want to learn more, see bellow.

-### TIPs and Warnings
+### Tips and Warnings

-* ThreadController is not a `LinkedList`.
-It's "MAXIMUM" size (the maximum Threads that it can
+* `ThreadController` is not of a dynamic size (like a `LinkedList`).
+The maximum number of threads that it can manage
-  store) is defined on ThreadController.h (default is 15)
+  is defined in `ThreadController.h` (default is 15)

-* !!!!
-VERY IMPORTANT !!!!
-When extending `Thread` class and implementing the function
+* ☢ When extending the `Thread` class and overriding the `run()` function,
-  `run()`, always remember to put `runned();` after all, otherwhise the `Thread` will ALWAYS run.
+    remember to always call `runned();` at the end, otherwise the thread will hang forever.

-* It's a good idea, to create a Timer interrupt and call a ThreadController.run() there.
+* It's a good idea, to create a `Timer` interrupt and call a `ThreadController.run()` there.
 That way, you don't need to worry about reading sensors and doing time-sensitive stuff
-on your main code (loop).
+in your main code (`loop`).
 Check `ControllerWithTimer` example.

 * Inheriting from `Thread` or even `ThreadController` is always a good idea.
 For example, I always create base classes of sensors that extends `Thread`,
-so that I can "register" the sensors inside a ThreadController, and forget
+so that I can "register" the sensors inside a `ThreadController`, and forget
-about really reading sensors, just getting theirs values within my main code.
+about reading sensors, just having the values available in my main code.
-Checkout `SensorThread` example.
+Check the `SensorThread` example.

-* Remember that `ThreadController` is in fact, a Thread.
-If you want to enable
+* Remember that `ThreadController` is in fact, a `Thread` itself.
+If you want to group threads and
-or disable a GROUP of Threads, think about putting all of them inside a ThreadController,
+manage them together (enable or disable), think about putting all of them inside a `ThreadController`,
-and adding this ThreadController to another ThreadController (YES!
-One ThreadController
+and adding this `ThreadController` to another `ThreadController` (YES!
+One inside another).
-inside another).
 Check `ControllerInController` example.

-* There is a `StaticThreadController` which is better to use when you know exact number of
+* `StaticThreadController` is optimal when you know the exact number of
 threads to run.
-You cannot add or remove threads in runtime, but `StaticThreadController`
+You cannot add or remove threads at runtime, but it
-doesn't have additional memory overhead to keep all the treads together, doesn't have any
+doesn't require additional memory to keep all the treads together, doesn't limit the number of thread
-limitations how many threads to store (except of available memory) and also the code may be slighly
+(except for available memory) and the code may be slightly
-more optimized because all the threads always exist and no need to do any runtime checks.
+better optimized because all the threads always exist and no need to do any runtime checks.

-* Check the full example `CustomTimedThread` for a cool application of Threads that runs
+* Check the full example `CustomTimedThread` for a cool application of threads that run
 for a period, after a button is pressed.

-* Running tasks on the Timer interrupts must be tought REALLY carefully
+* Running tasks on the `Timer` interrupts must be thought though REALLY carefully

-  You cannot use "sleep()" inside a interrupt, because it will get into a infinite loop.
+  - You mustn't use `sleep()` inside an interrupt, because it would cause an infinite loop.

-  Things must do stuff quickly.
+  - Things execute quickly.
 Waiting too loooong on a interrupt, means waiting too
-  loooong on the main code (loop)
+  loooong on the main code (`loop`)

-  Things might get "scrambled".
-Since Timers interrupts actualy "BREAK" your code in half
+  - Things might get "scrambled".
+Since Timers interrupts actually "BREAK" your code in half
   and start running the interrupt, you might want to call `noInterrupts` and `interrupts`
   on places where cannot be interrupted: